BND Hamburger Icon

 Use email marketing.

 Fifty-five percent of marketers say email marketing drives the highest return on investment of all digital marketing strategies, according to research from Campaign Monitor.
+You can easily nurture leads through this channel by using the tools offered by the best email marketing software, which include built-in features for managing and nurturing leads.

 Not only is email marketing more cost-effective than advertising, but it can also be personalized through data and user behavior research.
-Email segmentation, or the division of email subscribers into smaller groups based on different parameters, allows you to target leads more effectively.
+Email customer segmentation, or the division of subscribers into smaller groups based on different parameters, allows you to target leads more effectively.

 Another benefit of email nurturing is that you can automate it.
-With the right tools, you can easily create email lists, as well as schedule emails when it’s most convenient for you.
+With the right tools, you can easily create email lists as well as schedule emails when it’s most convenient for you.

 To get started with email nurturing, you’ll need the right tools.
 Here are some to consider: